Reasons to quit smoking

-What was your New Year Resolution?
+What was your New Year’s Resolution?
 To diet?
 To Exercise more?
 To give up something?

-Take smoking, you don’t simply stop, you need to find strong reasons and methods to give up and to stick to this resolution.
+Take smoking; you don’t simply stop; you need to find strong reasons and methods to give up and stick to this resolution.

-Living longer, reducing the real risk of several forms of cancer are all good advice, but not tangible.
+Living longer and reducing the real risk of several forms of cancer are all good advice but not tangible.

-You’ll begin to get your sense of smell back too, something else smoking takes from you, and in doing so improve your sense of taste.
+You’ll begin to get your sense of smell back, too; something else smoking takes from you and, in doing so, improves your sense of taste.
 Everything you eat will taste better (or worse and make you eat better, so a win there too.)

-You can add fresher breath, less stained fingers, not having everything you own and wear reeking are persuasive reasons too, I’d have thought.
-Trust me on this, as any no-smoker will tell you if honest enough, virtually everything in a smokers’ house absolutely stinks of cigarette smoke – right down to the lovingly wrapped paper and through to the gift inside you sent out as presents at Christmas.
+You can add fresher breath, less stained fingers, and not having everything you own and wear reeking are persuasive reasons, too, I’d have thought.
+Trust me on this, as any no-smoker will tell you if honest enough, virtually everything in a smoker’s house absolutely stinks of cigarette smoke – right down to the lovingly wrapped paper and through to the gift inside you sent out as presents at Christmas.

-I could have been hard core and used pictures with gangrene or mouth and throat cancer and worse as shock tactics but to be honest I’m squeamish and I was feeling nauseous just looking at the thumbnail size images.
-If manufacturers used images of people with their face rotting away from cancer on their packets instead of a bland if stark warning more people would hesitate before lifting a cig to their lips.
-Or maybe not, maybe they think it only happens to other people.
-If that sort of deterrent works for you though, by all means look.
+I could have been hardcore and used pictures with gangrene or mouth and throat cancer and worse as shock tactics, but to be honest, I’m squeamish, and I was feeling nauseous just looking at the thumbnail-size images.
+If manufacturers used images of people with their faces rotting away from cancer on their packets instead of a bland, if stark, warning, more people would hesitate before lifting a cig to their lips.
+Or maybe not; maybe they think it only happens to other people.
+If that sort of deterrent works for you though, by all means, look.

 Again, the above are good reasons to stop what is frankly a filthy addiction fostered by the utterly uncaring tobacco industry.
-Yes, I’m as biased as any life-long non-smoker can be but even from being a child in the 60’s it struck me as a ridiculous thing to do.
-We had chimneys to get the coal smoke out of the house and paid sweeps to clean the soot – and here’s your parents paying to suck it into their lungs.
+Yes, I’m as biased as any lifelong non-smoker can be, but even from being a child in the 60s, it struck me as a ridiculous thing to do.
+We had chimneys to get the coal smoke out of the house and paid sweeps to clean the soot – and here are your parents paying to suck it into their lungs.

 So, if you are serious about stopping smoking, you need something to stop you.
 A reason, an incentive, a constant reminder when you reach for them.
-I don’t smoke as I say, but I do have chronic, life-long depression and OCD, so I know all about addictions.
-You need to find the one, overriding reason or person for whom you will change, whether that person is yourself, your children or another loved one or some material focus.
+I don’t smoke, as I say, but I do have chronic, life-long depression and OCD, so I know all about addictions.
+You need to find the one, overriding reason or person for whom you will change, whether that person is yourself, your children, another loved one, or some material focus.

-Find something you are serious about, passionate about.
-Smoking is a habit as much as an addiction, it can be kicked with the right willpower and motivation.
-In the UK certainly smoking is expensive, so find something you can put the money to better use.
-Find something else to occupy your mind, whether cleaning the bathroom, doing a sudoku or taking your pet ferret for a walk around the back yard.
+Find something you are serious about and passionate about.
+Smoking is a habit as much as an addiction; it can be kicked with the right willpower and motivation.
+In the UK certainly, smoking is expensive, so find something to use the money better.
+Find something else to occupy your mind, whether cleaning the bathroom, doing sudoku or taking your pet ferret for a walk around the backyard.

-Find it and stick to it every hour of every day.
+Please find it and stick to it every hour of every day.
 Every time you reach for a cigarette or feel a compelling urge to go to the local off-license for a pack, put a fiver or even a tenner in a jar.
-And every week put all the money from the jar into a savings account, one with a log book and no other access.
+And every week, put all the money from the jar into a savings account, one with a log book and no other access.

-You can do the maths on your own daily habit, but here’s a few thoughts:
+You can do the maths on your own daily habit, but here are a few thoughts:

 Struggling to meet the bills, resorting to ‘payday loans‘ to manage, then getting in a state because of the 1,000% interest?
-And still you smoke!?
-If you cut back by 5 a day and use the money to clear your debts that’s £60 a month off the bill.
-Once you clear it you can get into the habit of saving instead of burning your money.
+And still, you smoke!?
+If you cut back by 5 a day and use the money to clear your debts, that’s £60 a month took off the bill.
+Once you clear it, you can get into the habit of saving instead of burning your money.

-Maybe you are a heavier smoker, 20 a day, more?
+Maybe you are a heavier smoker, 20 a day or more?
 Let’s go with 20 a day.
-Right now, today (New Years Day or whenever you read this), you stop and every day instead of buying cigarettes, bank it instead.
+Today (New Year’s Day or whenever you read this), you stop, and every day, instead of buying cigarettes, bank it.
 Instead of driving to the shops, walk to the building society and deposit £10.
-I say a tenner because it’s never just £7.77 for the cigs, you’ll get something else while you are there to ‘justify’ going out, a paper, chocolates, a can of pop.
+I say a tenner because it’s never just £7.77 for the cigs; you’ll get something else while you are there to ‘justify’ going out, paper, chocolates, a can of pop.
 And every time you do, when you get home, look hard at the balance…

 A day, £10